2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois

 The average amount in student loans that allied health majors at Harper College take out while working on their Associate Degree is $15,508.

 A rank of #3 on this year’s list means Southern Illinois University Carbondale is a great place for allied health professions students working on their associate degree.
-SIUC is a large public school located in the city of Carbondale.
+SIUC is a fairly large public school located in the small city of Carbondale.

-The excellent associate degree programs at Joliet Junior College helped the school earn the #4 place on this year’s ranking of the best allied health professions schools in Illinois.
-Located in the suburb of Joliet, Joliet Junior College is a public school with a fairly large student population.
+A rank of #4 on this year’s list means Joliet Junior College is a great place for allied health professions students working on their associate degree.
+Located in the suburb of Joliet, Joliet Junior College is a public college with a fairly large student population.

 The average amount in student loans that allied health majors at Joliet Junior College take out while working on their Associate Degree is $11,262.